awsfab/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 Now that all of your detective controls have been configured you need to enable <a href="https://aws.amazon.com/security-hub/" target="_blank">AWS Security Hub</a>, which will provide you with a comprehensive view of the security and compliance of your AWS environment.

 1. Go to the <a href="https://us-west-2.console.aws.amazon.com/securityhub/home?region=us-west-2#" target="_blank">AWS Security Hub</a> console.
 2. If the **Get Started** button is available, click it.
-If not Security Hub is enabled and skip step three.
+If not, Security Hub is enabled, you can skip step three.
-3. On the next screen click the **Enable AWS Security Hub** button.
+3. On the next screen click the **Enable AWS Security Hub** button. (use default options)

 !!! note "If you see red text ```AWS Config is not enabled on some accounts``` in the Security Hub Console, you can safely ignore for this workshop."